 In addition, the company will pay royalties on each sale, the designer added.

 The biggest challenge is keeping pace with a highly dynamic market like Brazil’s, where we constantly have to introduce new products because it’s a highly competitive industry.
-At the same time, it’s quite a challenge to develop new and unique products that are simple enough to manufacture so they remain cost-competitive.
+At the same time, it’s a real challenge to develop new and unique products that are simple enough to manufacture so they remain cost-competitive.